instructlab/instructlab/README.md

    ilab model train
    ```

-   ⏳ This step can potentially take **several hours** to complete depending on your computing resources.
+   ⏳ This step can potentially take **several hours** on M-series Mac or data center grade hardware to complete depending on your computing resources.
 Please stop `ilab model chat` and `ilab model serve` first to free resources.
+Please consider using an option with GPU acceleration or in the cloud if the command shows the estimated time with **thousands of hours** with a low grade hardware.

 When running multi phase training evaluation is run on each phase, we will tell you which checkpoint in this folder performs the best.